Skip to main content Go to home page

 Katy’s circumstances changed and now she is required to make mandatory repayments.

-When participants complete their annual review each year, their income will be measured against the relevant income threshold.
-Participants that breach the income threshold will still be eligible to participate in the Homebuyer Fund, however if they breach the income threshold in two consecutive annual reviews, they will be required to seek an increase in their loan from a panel lender of the maximum amount possible to pay back some or all of the State’s interest.
+When participants complete their annual review, their income will be measured against the relevant income threshold.
+Participants that breach the income threshold will still be eligible to participate in the Homebuyer Fund, however if they breach the income threshold in 2 consecutive annual reviews, they will be required to seek an increase in their loan from a panel lender of the maximum amount possible to pay back some or all of the State’s interest.

 Participants are only required to proceed with an increase in the loan if it would result in a payment that reduces the States interest by at least 5 percentage points and is $10,000 or more.
 Lenders are not obliged to approve any increase in the loan amount unless it meets standard serviceability assessments.
 Lenders will need to notify the participant(s) in writing if a loan application is not approved so the participant can confirm this with the SRO.